Randy Lutge: The Archive,

 The New Varsity eventually closed as a theater and entertainment space in 1987, but only after a spirited, community organized effort, led by Randy’s mother, Tami Jefferson, to “Save The Varsity.”
 The building was later repurposed.
 The New Varsity remains a cherished memory for many who experienced its vibrant atmosphere, and thanks to videos and photos from that era—such as those captured by Lutge—its legacy continues to live on.

-Artists who performed at the New Varsity include, Van Morrison, The Count Basie Orchestra, Robben Ford, Ronnie Montrose, Michael Hedges, Tuck and Patti, George Winston, Alex de Grassi, Will Ackerman, Liz Story, Mark Isham, Social Distortion, Dead Kennedys, Agent Orange, Black Flag, Faith No More, The Circle Jerks, Suicidal Tendencies, Bobby McFerrin and many others.
+Artists who performed at the New Varsity include, Van Morrison, The Count Basie Orchestra, Robben Ford, Ronnie Montrose, Michael Hedges, Tuck and Patti, George Winston, Alex de Grassi, Will Ackerman, Liz Story, Mark Isham, Social Distortion, Dead Kennedys, Agent Orange, Black Flag, Faith No More, The Circle Jerks, Suicidal Tendencies, Bobby McFerrin, Corps Santo, Big Bang Beat, Zasu Pitts, Bill Evans, Buddy Rich, Hoyt Aston, Doc Watson, Charles Lloyd and many others.

 What’s up?